Overview and Purpose

 - Travel awards are meant to support travel that the postdoc's advisor/PI would not normally cover or when funding from the advisor/PI is not available.
 Generally, if the postdoc has a paper or presentation at a conference then we would anticipate their advisor/PI would cover their travel and participation expenses.

-- Eligible expenses are limited to: conference registration, transportation (economy airfare, car rental/gas, etc.), conference lodging, and meals (excluding alcohol).
+Eligible expenses are limited to conference registration, lodging, meals, and transportation (airfare, car rental/gas, etc.).

 - Lodging: For domestic travel, if the postdoc is not staying at a hotel contracted by the conference, then reimbursement for lodging is limited to the GSA-specified lodging per diem rate for their destination.

 - Meals: Postdocs submit these receipts and are reimbursed for their actual expenses, up to the GSA-specified M&IE total amount for their destination and minus the M&IE amount for any conference-provided meals.

-- Airfare: We can only reimburse economy flights from Seattle (or if working remotely, your work location) to the conference location and back.
+- Transportation and airfare: We can only reimburse economy flights from Seattle (or if working remotely, your work location) to the conference location and back.